 As you are probably anticipating, the reverse is also true.
 If someone looks upward and to their left they aren’t recalling anything at all; they’re engaging their creative process to fabricate something on the fly.
 This means that what they are telling you is invented and likely false.

-As best as scientists can tell, the reason why this occurs has something to do with the logical right hemisphere of the brain versus the creative left hemisphere, and how they are accessed when higher cognitive functions are being engaged.
+As best as scientists can tell, the reason why this occurs has something to do with the creative right hemisphere of the brain versus the logical left hemisphere, and how they are accessed when higher cognitive functions are being engaged.

 Chances are it will get over all our heads pretty quickly, but what we do know is this is a fairly reliable indicator of deception in action, and one you should be on the lookout for as an easy shortcut for determining whether or not someone is lying to you.